 Inspector

-Standalone admin client for exploring Jazz sync servers, schemas, permissions, and live queries.
+Standalone admin client for exploring Jazz sync servers, schemas, permissions, and subscriptions.

 The Jazz Inspector is a standalone client for inspecting a Jazz app through any reachable sync server.
 It is not tied to Jazz Cloud: if you have a server URL, app ID, and admin credential, you can connect to that app's sync server directly.